Top-ranked McDonogh finished an exhausting run past its three highest ranked opponents with a 49-41 victory over No. 3 Seton Keough yesterday.

 "The kids love coming out and playing these games every day," said McDonogh coach Katie Keating, whose team also threw in a 64-57 win over Bryn Mawr Saturday.
 "It's been a killer stretch for us.
 I am absolutely happy to be through with that stretch."

 The victory ran the Eagles' winning streak to 34 games dating back to mid-December 1997.
 The last Baltimore team to beat the Eagles?
 The Gators, 54-45, in McDonogh's gym on Dec.
 13, 1996.

 Yesterday, the Gators (11-3) had the upset in sight until Eagles guard Jazmine Norton put the game out of reach in the final 30 seconds.
 Norton, who scored 11, raced ahead for a layup off Katie Nelson's half-court inbound pass for a 48-38 lead.

 "We saw they were going to full-court press us," said Norton.
 "I looked at Katie, she looked at me, and I just went long."

-Early, the Gators set the pace for a low-scoring game that favored the upset with an intense man-to-man defense and a patient offense that milked the 30-second shot clock.
-Although McDonogh jumped out to an 8-0 lead, the Gators quickly recovered and held a slight edge most of the second quarter.
+Early, the Gators set the pace for a low scoring game that favored the upset with an intense man-to-man defense and a patient offense that milked the 30-second shot clock.
+Although McDonogh jumped out 8-0, the Gators recovered and held a slight edge most of the second quarter.

-The Eagles, who often shoot 50 to 60 percent, shot just 28 percent from the field in the first half and 35 percent for the game.
-The Gators shot 16 fewer times but made 44 percent of their attempts.
+The Eagles, who often shoot 50- to 60 percent, shot just 28 percent from the field in the first half and 35 percent for the game.
+The Gators, who shot 16 fewer times, made 44 percent of their attempts.